SM-1998/GellanGumTemparatureControl_WO_emulsification/README.md

 You can also update the sensorNames array to match your experiment.

 4. Upload and Use

+    Copy the code from the section below into a new sketch in your Arduino IDE (e.g., GellanTurbo3000.ino).

     Select the correct board (ESP32 or ESP8266) and COM port in the Arduino IDE.